angramainyu74/fettler/readme.txt

  magick convert logo: logo.png
 should produce the logo.png file.
 If it does not, Fettler scripts will not work.
-Personally, I found it easier to get the Win64 build of ImageMagick working correctly with Cygwin.
+Personally, I found it easier to get the Win64 non-Cygwin build of ImageMagick working correctly with Cygwin.

 Usage